gonmf/dakilang/README.md

--i, --interactive | Activate interactive mode after finishing consulting all files -d, --debug | Activate debug mode, which shows extra output and disables some performance improvements -t, --time | Changes the default query timeout time; N is a floating point value in seconds
+-i, --interactive | Activate interactive mode after finishing consulting all files -d, --debug | Activate debug mode, which shows extra output and disables some performance improvements -t, --time | Changes the default query timeout time; N is a floating point value in seconds --disable-colors | Disable the use of colors in the interpreter's output

 ## Tests